University of Wisconsin Stout | Wisconsin's Polytechnic University

 Incompletes should be requested or granted for extenuating circumstances that are:

 Examples of acceptable reasons to request/grant an incomplete:

 Incompletes should not be requested or granted for:

-Full explanation, including establishing deadlines for course completion for students who request an Incomplete can be found on the Grading System webpage.
+Full explanation, including establishing deadlines for course completion for students who request an incomplete can be found on the Grading System website.

 Students are responsible for the honest completion and representation of

 their work, for the appropriate citation of sources, and for respect of

 others' academic endeavors.
 Students who violate these standards must